unnamed/inject/README.md

   public Consumer(Tea tea, Cookie cookie) {
     // trew checks nullability for you, if an injectable is annotated with
-    // any @Nullable annotation, it's handles as an optional injection this.tea = Objects.requireNonNull(tea);
+    // any @Nullable annotation, it's handled as an optional injection this.tea = Objects.requireNonNull(tea);
     this.cookie = Objects.requireNonNull(cookie);
   }